-COVID-19 Pandemic
+Covid-19 Pandemic

-In the prior year, to incorporate the economic impact of the COVID-19 pandemic, the Group made adjustments to its ECL models such as increasing the likelihood of pessimistic scenarios and overlaying a further pessimistic scenario that explicitly accounts for acute negative economic fallout.
-For the year ended 31 December 2021, the overlay for the acute negative scenario remains; however, the likelihood attributed to this and other pessimistic scenarios have been reduced given the improvements in the current and expected economic environment.
-The resulting probability of default and losses given default were applied to all financial assets.
+For the two previous financial years, to incorporate the economic impact of the COVID-19 pandemic, the Group made adjustments to its ECL models such as increasing the likelihood of pessimistic scenarios and overlaying a further pessimistic scenario that explicitly accounts for acute negative economic fallout.
+For the year ended 31 December 2022, the overlay for the acute negative scenario remains; however, the likelihood attributed to this and other pessimistic scenarios have been further reduced given the improvements in the current and expected economic environment.
+The resulting probability of default and losses given default were applied to all financial assets with credit risk.